yleeyilin/tp/docs/DeveloperGuide.md

    2. Test case: `/undo`
       Expected: Woof!
 Undo successfully! 🐶 (Details of contact book is omitted.
 It should show the contact book list before add-person command.)

-2. Undo a command that did not modify the contact book
+2. Undoing a command that does not modify the contact book

    1. Prerequisites: There must exist a previous command that modify the contact book.
 You can run the following two commands which second command does not modify contact book:
       ```